omtp-reference/Linux_for_nonLinux_folks/markdown/debian-and-derivatives/installing-desktop-apps.md

 ##### Introduction

 In this modern era, many things have changed when it comes to application packaging in Linux.
-On the Debian/Ubuntu side we've seen dpkg grow into gdebi and then be "replaced" by apt-get (later shortened to apt).
+On the Debian/Ubuntu side, we've seen dpkg grow into gdebi and then be "replaced" by apt-get (later shortened to apt).
 They're all still around at some level, but modern apps like to use "sandboxing" and therefore use package schemas like snap or flatpak.
-Elementary OS 7 (Horus) went a step further by making nearly all of it's base apps into flatpaks.
-As an old neckbeard I prefer the old ways a bit more and therefore my order of preference for these will always be `Apt<DEB<AppImage<Flatpak<Snap`.
-My own security conscious brain and the trust/distrust earned by these methods dictates this order.
+Elementary OS 7 (Horus) went a step further by making nearly all of its base apps into flatpaks.
+As an old neckbeard I prefer the old ways a bit more and therefore my order of preference for these will always be `Apt>DEB>AppImage>Flatpak>Snap`.
+My own security-conscious brain and the trust/distrust earned by these methods dictate this order.
 See [Package Management](./package-management.md) for more information about `apt`.

 back to [top](#table-of-contents)